open-telemetry/opentelemetry.io/content/en/docs/languages/python/libraries.md

 pip install -e ./instrumentation/opentelemetry-instrumentation-{integration}
 ```

+After installation, you will need to initialize the instrumentation library.
+Each library typically has its own way to initialize.

 ## Example with HTTPX instrumentation

 Here's how you can instrument HTTP requests made using the `httpx` library.